Destruction (band): History

-In 1999, the line-up was disassembled and Schmier rejoined with the addition of new drummer Sven Vormann, returning Destruction as a trio.
-They signed a record deal with Nuclear Blast and released three new albums; All Hell Breaks Loose in 2000, The Antichrist in 2001, and Metal Discharge in 2003, with Marc Reign replacing Vormann.
-The second live album Alive Devastation was released on 26 March 2003, followed by the release of a live DVD titled Live Discharge: 20 Years of Total Destruction on 4 March 2004.
-Reign was temporarily arrested on 24 May 2004 following the band's performance in Brescia, due to the stage accessories, which was confiscated as a result.
-Destruction would then sign with AFM Records and release Inventor of Evil on 22 August 2005.
-It was followed by a compilation album titled Thrash Anthems on 19 January 2007, featuring re-recorded material, and the next studio album D.E.V.O.L.U.T.I.O.N. on 29 August 2008.
-The third live album The Curse of the Antichrist: Live in Agony was released 25 September 2009, followed by the second DVD release A Savage Symphony - The History of Annihilation on 29 January 2010.
+In 1999, the line-up was disassembled and Schirmer rejoined with the addition of drummer Sven Vormann, returning Destruction as a trio.
+They signed with Nuclear Blast and released three albums: All Hell Breaks Loose in 2000, The Antichrist in 2001, and Metal Discharge in 2003, with Marc Reign replacing Vormann.
+The second live album, Alive Devastation, was released on 26 March 2003, followed by the live DVD Live Discharge: 20 Years of Total Destruction on 4 March 2004.
+They appeared at the Wacken Open Air music festival in August of 2002.
+Reign was temporarily arrested on 24 May 2004 following the band's performance in Brescia, due to the stage accessories, which were confiscated as a result.
+Destruction signed with AFM Records and released Inventor of Evil on 22 August 2005.
+It was followed by the compilation album Thrash Anthems on 19 January 2007, featuring re-recorded material.
+They returned to Wacken in 2007.
+The next studio album, D.E.V.O.L.U.T.I.O.N., was released on 29 August 2008.
+The third live album, The Curse of the Antichrist: Live in Agony, was released 25 September 2009, followed by the second DVD release A Savage Symphony - The History of Annihilation on 29 January 2010.

-Drummer Marc Reign would leave the band in 2010 and be replaced by Polish drummer Wawrzyniec "Vaaver" Dramowicz.
-On 18 February 2011, the eleventh studio album Day of Reckoning was released.
-The band's twelfth studio album Spiritual Genocide was released on 23 November 2012.
-Their next album Under Attack was released on 13 May 2016.
-Through an exclusive PledgeMusic campaign, Destruction released the sequel album to Thrash Anthems titled Thrash Anthems II on 18 July 2017, featuring more re-recordings of classic songs.
+Drummer Marc Reign left the band in 2010 and was replaced by Polish drummer Wawrzyniec "Vaaver" Dramowicz.
+On 18 February 2011, the eleventh studio album, Day of Reckoning, was released.
+The band's twelfth studio album, Spiritual Genocide, was released on 23 November 2012.
+Their next album, Under Attack, was released on 13 May 2016.
+Through an exclusive PledgeMusic campaign, Destruction released the sequel album to Thrash Anthems, Thrash Anthems II on 18 July 2017, featuring more re-recordings of classic songs.